zhao-shuyang/active_learning/README.md

 Mismatch-first farthest-traversal is designed for cases where some of the classes are rare.
 The original medoid-based active learning and largest neigbhourhood method is suitable for the cases that classes are generally evenly distributed.

-Three example codes are currently given.

-- News20, a text classification dataest.
-- An imaginary dataset described below.
-- ESC-10, a sound classification dataset.
-This will be added later.

 [1] Active learning for sound event classification by clustering unlabeled data.
 Zhao S.Y., T. Heittola, T. Virtanen.
 In proc.
 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), p.
 751--755, 2017. https://ieeexplore.ieee.org/document/7952256